Introduction to Neoprene

 White neoprene food grade rubber sheet is suitable for food and beverage industries with high security and no use of additives.
 It has high properties of fire industry UL as well.

-Because of its many beneficial properties, neoprene can be used in a number of industries.
-Among its uses are:
+Neoprene has many beneficial properties and because of them, it can be used in a number of industries.
+Its uses are as follows:

 Safety Equipment Uses- Neoprene fabric is suitable for gloves and other protective wear because of its ability to work in a wide range of temperatures while providing thermal resistance and staying flexible.
 The oil, chemical, and water resistance of neoprene add to the defence.